Characteristics of the Romanian language in AX Semantics

 |119||o sută nouăsprezece mașini|

-For Romanian, ordinal numerals are written out until 21, otherwise (above 21) the output is in digit form.
-Cardinal numerals are written out until 80, otherwise (above 80) the output is in digit form.
+For Romanian, both cardinal and ordinal numerals are written out until 100 on the platform, otherwise (above 100) the output is in digit form.
 Take cardinal numerals for example:

 The AX platform applies vowel harmonies automatically.
 In Romanian, this means that some vowels in nouns can change due to adding specific inflectional suffixes.
 Take Romanian noun pluralization, for example: